 The class includes competitive athletes in a variety of sports as well as a number of team captains for cross-country, golf, soccer, squash, track and field, women’s basketball, women’s tennis, and women’s rugby.

-Approximately 88% of the UCLA Law graduates who took the July 2019 California Bar Exam for the first time passed the examination.
-The statewide bar passage rate average for first-time test takers was approximately 64%.
-For UCLA Law graduates taking the July 2019 New York Bar Exam, the passage rate was 100% for first-time test takers.
+Approximately 97% of the UCLA Law graduates who took the October 2020 (rescheduled July 2020 administration) California Bar Exam for the first time passed the examination.
+The statewide bar passage rate average for first-time test takers was approximately 74%.
+For UCLA Law graduates taking the October 2020 (rescheduled July 2020 administration) New York Bar Exam, the passage rate was 100% for first-time test takers.